 Where should I potty train?

-- Putting the potty in a room where your child usually plays can help him or her get used to the potty and prepare for potty training.
+- Always nearby.
+Putting the potty in a room where your child usually plays can help him or her get used to the potty and prepare for potty training.

-- Bring the potty with you if you’re away from home.
+- Home and away.
+Bring the potty with you if you’re away from home.

 How can I help my child?
 Potty training tips

-- You can help your child stay dry at night by not offering baby formula or other drinks too close to bedtime.
+- Less liquids before bedtime.
+You can help your child stay dry at night by not offering baby formula or other drinks too close to bedtime.

-- If problems crop up, don’t make a big deal about it.
+- Be patient.
+If problems crop up, don’t make a big deal about it.
 Take a break from potty training for 2-4 weeks and then try again.